jeffrey-dot-li/nixcfg/shell/README.md

 }
 ```

 ### TODO: Figure out how ot use direnv, auto configure default shell on Debian.
+TODO: Document how to clean nix garbage after rebuilds.